Dwight Yoakam: 20082016: 3 Pears, Second Hand Heart, and Swimmin' Pools, Movie Stars...

 In 2016 Yoakam was contacted by a label executive of Sugar Hill Records, who wanted him to record a bluegrass music album for them.
 This album, Swimmin' Pools, Movie Stars..., was released that same year.
 It mostly comprises re-recordings of previous songs in his career, including "Guitars, Cadillacs" and "Please, Please Baby".
 Yoakam co-produced with Jon Randall and Gary Paczosa.
 The album included musical accompaniment by Alison Krauss & Union Station members Adam Steffey and Barry Bales on mandolin and upright bass respectively.
 Also contributing were guitarist Bryan Sutton, fiddler Stuart Duncan, and banjoist Scott Vestal.
 In addition to his own material, Yoakam covered Prince's "Purple Rain".
 Yoakam chose to cover the song the day Prince died, as he had seen the news of the musician's death on television prior to recording.
 Chuck Dauphin of Sounds Like Nashville thought the album brought out the bluegrass influences already present in such songs as "What I Don't Know".
 Deming called the album "a stylistic detour for Dwight Yoakam, but its execution sums up many of his greatest strengths as an artist".
 Also in 2016, Yoakam released covers of The Monkees' "Tomorrow's Gonna Be Another Day" and Johnny Rivers' "Mountain of Love" on limited edition vinyl through Third Man Records, a label owned by Jack White.

-Although he has not released any albums since 2016, Yoakam has continued to tour and perform.
+2017present: Bakersfield Beat and Brighter Days

 In 2017, Yoakam covered "Wichita Lineman" at a tribute ceremony to songwriter Jimmy Webb held at Carnegie Hall.
 In 2018, Yoakam was selected by SiriusXM satellite radio to curate his own show, Bakersfield Beat, on that company's Prime Country channel.
 The success of this led to Yoakam receiving his own channel also named Bakersfield Beat, in which he plays his own songs as well as those in the genres of Bakersfield sound, cowpunk, and country rock.
 In 2022, he started the LSD Tour with Lucinda Williams and Steve Earle.
 He also performed a concert with Old Crow Medicine Show in 2022 to honor the 30th anniversary of Hillbilly Deluxe.

+Yoakam announced in November 2024 the release of his first studio album in nine years, Brighter Days.
+The album is his first for Via Records/Thirty Tigers and it includes the single "I'll Pay the Price".
+Also released in advance of the album was a duet with Post Malone titled "I Don't Know How to Say Goodbye (Bang Bang Boom Boom)".
+The project, produced by Yoakam, also includes covers of Cake's "Bound Away" and the Byrds's "Time Between".